EverEdge Insolvency Services

 Unlock value from distressed assets

-Covid-19 is causing (and will continue to cause) a significant increase in business failures.
+The impact of Covid-19 has caused significant increase in business failures.
 The result will be major losses for employees, creditors, and shareholders.

 However, it is possible to recover substantially more from a failed business than many people realize if the value of a failed or failing company’s intangible assets can be unlocked.

-EverEdge’s Insolvency Services will help you preserve and monetize intangible asset value in a distressed situation
+EverEdge’s Insolvency Services will help you preserve and monetise intangible asset value in a distressed situation

 Preserving value in distressed situations